What are Granular User Permissions?

 - Local User

 - Read Only

 System roles cannot be deleted and are the default roles available to you.
-These system roles are defaulted across both Non-GUP and networks without Granular User Permissions enabled.
-If you are moving from a non-GUP network, your previous users will match one of these roles.
-These roles cannot be changed due to this.
+These system roles are the default across all Signagelive networks (both GUP and Non-GUP alike).
+If you are moving from a non-GUP network, your previous Signagelive users will have been assigned one of these roles by default.

 It is possible to create new roles and configure the permissions, and it is also possible to use existing roles to create new roles.